St. Louis, MO

 According to the January 2020 report, the following infant incline sleepers have been recalled:

 These products were sold nationwide through various retail stores and online merchant websites including Amazon, Wal-Mart, and Target.
 At the time of the report, no injuries or deaths were reported with the recall.
 In 2019, CPSC recalled Fisher-Price’s Rock ‘n Play Sleepers after the sleeper was linked to over 30 infant deaths in 10 years.

 There are numerous other dangerous baby sleepers and inclined infant sleepers that are still on the market and/or have yet to be recalled.

 Infant inclined sleepers are inherently flawed by design.
 The products are designed to have infants sleep at an unsafe incline from 10 to 30 degrees.
 According to the American Academy of Pediatrics, these products increase the possibility of suffocation and airway compression.
 These sleepers’ designs run counter to recommendations made by the AAP, the Centers for Disease Control and Prevention, the National Institutes of Health, and the Federal Maternal Child Health Bureau.
-Each of these organizations recommends infants sleep on their backs alone and unrestrained on a flat, firm surface devoid of bumpers and additional soft bedding.
+These organizations recommend infants sleep on their backs on a flat and firm surface devoid of bumpers.